noodldocs/noodldocs.github.io/2.4/modules/google-analytics/guides/setting-up-google-analytics/README.md

 ## Beginners guide to Google Analytics

 If you're already familiar with _impressions_ and _page views_ and just want to set up your tracking, feel free to jump along to [the next section](modules/google-analytics/guides/setting-up-google-analytics/?id=set-up-google-analytics).

 If tracking in Google Analytics is new to you, keep reading for a quick crash course.

-The most common things to track with Google Analytics are _visitor count_ (often referred to as _Impressions_) and _page views_.
+The most common things to track with Google Analytics are _visitor count_ and _page views_.
 These are coincidentally two of the metrics that Google Analytics track by default without you having to take any other action than just starting the tracking script in your app.

-Impressions lets you know how many people visit your app.
-They also include a lot of helpful data on the visiting demographics and what technologies they use to access your app.
+The user data lets you know how many people visit your app.
+It also include a lot of helpful information on the visiting demographics and what technologies they use to access your app.
 What is the average length of the users visit?
 What part of the world are they from?
 What languages do they speak?
 Are they primarily desktop or mobile users?
-All of this, and much more can be answered with the help of impressions.
+All of this, and much more can be answered by reading the collected data.

-While impressions are good for tracking general behavior, page views can be used to see details on specific interaction.
+While the demographic data is good for tracking general behavior, page views can be used to see details on specific interaction.
 What are the most visited pages?
 On what page do your users spend the most time?
 Are they reaching that last step of the form, or do they drop off earlier?
 Where do they drop off?

 It is well worth learning more about [finding your way around Google Analytics](https://support.google.com/analytics/answer/9367631), and especially the contents and capabilities of [GA4 Reports](https://support.google.com/analytics/answer/9212670), as they are the backbone of Google Analytics and an instrumental tool in shaping the success of your app.